|Is this what you think doctors are like?|

 1.- Don't do anything that will shorten your life unnecessarily.
 Sadly, "doing something stupid" is the number 1 cause of death among American teenagers.

 2.- Eat well.
 You don't need a specific diet.
-You're an adult and you don't need anyone else to tell you that having pizza and hamburgers and tacos everyday is bad for you.
+You're an adult and you don't need anyone else to tell you that having pizza and hamburgers everyday is bad for you.

 3.- Sleep well.
 7 or 8 hours at a minimum.